Save 10-60% on Your Dental Care. Join a Savings Plan Today!

 • Maintenance of dental health

-States are also required to post a listing of all participating Medicaid and CHIP dental providers and benefit packages on www.insurekidsnow.gov.
+States are also required to post a listing of all participating Medicaid and CHIP dental providers and benefit packages on www.insurekidsnow.gov

-Are My Children Eligible for Medicaid or CHIP?
+Are my children eligible for Medicaid or CHIP?

-Part of the enactment of the ACA involves transitioning Children's Health Insurance Program (CHIP) enrollees into Medicaid.
+Part of the enactment of the ACA involved transitioning Children’s Health Insurance Program (CHIP) enrollees into Medicaid.
 Individual states are able to determine how to handle this transition.
 See if your children qualify to receive assistance.